-1 These are sites of European importance for biodiversity, including sites which are designated or proposed to be designated as Special Areas of Conservation (SAC), Special Protection Areas (SPAs) and Ramsar sites.
+These are sites of European importance for biodiversity, including sites which are designated or proposed to be designated as Special Areas of Conservation (SAC), Special Protection Areas (SPAs) and Ramsar sites.

-National planning policy guidance also advises that when preparing local plans, the evidence about the economic, social and environmental characteristics and prospects of the area should be "proportionate" but "adequate, up-to-date and relevant" (NPPF paragraph 158).
 In a complex urban area like Walsall, it is unfortunately necessary to review a lot of evidence to understand existing environmental, economic and social conditions, current and probable future trends, and the differences that the SAD and AAP are likely to make.

-The tables in Appendix E of the Revised SA Scoping Report (2013) summarised the most upto-date data available at the time it was completed (around the middle of 2012), including information from the 2011 Walsall AMR.
+The tables in Appendix E of the Revised SA Scoping Report (2013) summarised the most up-to-date data available at the time it was completed (around the middle of 2012), including information from the 2011 Walsall AMR.
 For each SA topic, the key indicators for likely effects of the Walsall SAD and Town Centre AAP were identified in bold text in the Summary of Baseline Conditions beneath the table for each SA Topic.
 The collection of evidence is an ongoing process, and the baseline evidence is reviewed and updated as and when new information becomes available.